Do you remember the fat-free craze back in the 90’s?

 You need good dietary fats to absorb fat-soluble vitamins A, D, E, and K (found in foods such as oysters, salmon, sardines, raw almonds, Swiss chard, dandelion greens, cabbage, liver, and egg yolks) If you’re eating a low-fat or no-fat diet, you’re essentially eating a vitamin-free diet.
 A vegan, vegetarian, or low-fat diet generally means a carb-heavy diet; so if your diet consists mostly of carbs like breads, white potatoes, oatmeal, bananas, beans and rice, and pasta there’s a very good chance you are deficient in fat-soluble vitamins.

-Healthy fats also support the brain and mental health.
+Another one of the many benefits of healthy fats is they support the brain and mental health.

 Deficiency in the omega-3 fatty acids EPA & DHA show up through symptoms such as depression, anxiety, memory issues, unhealthy stress response, and can contribute to Alzheimer’s and ADHD.